 Vega has attracted attention in the press, having been featured in The London Evening Standard, Martha Stewart’s Whole Living magazine, The Wall Street Journal, Cosmopolitan magazine, Fashioning Technology, Ecouterre, Talk2MyShirt and more.

-In 2014, we were particularly honoured to have been featured on the cover of Kate Hartman’s book Make: Wearable Electronics:
+In 2014, we were honoured to have been featured on the cover of Kate Hartman’s book Make: Wearable Electronics:

 Special Light Photography